Skip to main content

 The project is MIT licensed, like our other open source projects.
 The skill structure and tooling are open.
 HIG content in the reference files is Apple’s intellectual property and is included here for agent guidance.
 Contributions for new content, better descriptions, or broader coverage are welcome on GitHub.

-The skills activate when your coding assistant encounters Apple platform design questions, and stay out of the way when it does not.
+The skills activate when your assistant hits a design question, and stay out of the way when it doesn't.

 FAQ